WongTim/OpenAI-Full-Stack/README.md

 ### Cause:
-- The OpenAI API has transitioned to a new interface where openai.Completion is deprecated.
+- The OpenAI API has transitioned to a new interface where `openai.Completion` is deprecated.
-- The current OpenAI Python package version (1.0.0 and above) is incompatible with the existing code that uses openai.Completion.
+- The current `OpenAI Python package version (1.0.0 and above)` is incompatible with the existing code that uses `openai.Completion`.

 ### Solution: